Xylopia ferruginea

-Xylopia ferruginea is a species of plant in the family Annonaceae.
+Xylopia ferruginea is a species of flowering plant in the family Annonaceae.
+It is a tree native to Peninsular Thailand, Peninsular Malaysia, Sumatra, and Borneo.
 It is a medium-sized forest tree which can reach 80 ft in height.

 The word ferruginea is derived from the Latin word "ferrugo" ("rust"), and refers to the rusty colored hairs on the underside of the leaves.

 In the Malay language, the common name is "Jangkang", which literally means "stilt roots".